The 21 best true crime series on Netflix right now for real addicts

 Because you know you’re addicted

-Whether it be Ted Bundy, The Keepers or Dirty John The Dirty Truth – there is always a true crime documentary to talk about.
+Whether it be Ted Bundy, Don’t F*** With Cats, The Keepers or Dirty John The Dirty Truth – there is always a true crime documentary to talk about.
 You can say an obsession with true crime is weird, but everyone still continues to binge it.

-Here are the best Netflix true crime documentaries on right now:
+Here are the best Netflix true crime documentaries on right now, in no particular order:

 Abducted in Plain Sight